Neha2704/Property-Hunt/README.md

 - RESOLVE A COMPLAINT: OWNER

-- [x] Three schemas for owner, tenant and property objects are defined.
+- [x] Three schemas for owner, tenant and property objects are defined, with appropriate unique and required constraints.
-- [x] Passwords are stored using bcrypt.
+- [x] Passwords are encrypted and stored (using bcrypt).
 - [x] The username is saved in a session variable for login-persistence.
 - [x] All relevant object variables across all collections are updated with each request.
 - [ ] Integrate front end and back end

 *Few sample inputs are provided in inputs.txt.*

-### Contributors
+## Contributors
 - Vidisha Prasad
 - Neha Srivastava